 Medicare late enrollment penalties can be a costly surprise if you’re not careful.
-Let’s explore how to avoid these penalties and ensure you have the coverage you need without any added expenses.
+Let’s explore how to avoid these penalties and ensure you have the coverage you need — without paying extra.

 Understanding Medicare Late Enrollment Penalties

-First, let’s understand what Medicare late enrollment penalties are:
+First, let’s look at what Medicare late enrollment penalties are:

 - Medicare Part A Penalty: If you don’t qualify for premium-free Part A and don’t buy it when you’re first eligible, your monthly premium may increase by 10%.
 You’ll pay this higher premium for twice the number of years you could have had Part A but didn’t sign up.